austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(4) Immutable builds and deploys**

-The `Placeholder`  platform leverages a micro-service architecture.
+The `<Company Placeholder>`  platform leverages a micro-service architecture.
 This means that the system has been decomposed into numerous small components that can be built and deployed individually.
 Before these components get deployed to our _production_ environments, we thoroughly test and validate the changes in our _lower_ environments which are completely isolated from production.
 This allows us to test upcoming changes while ensuring there is no impact to our customers.

 As a particular build of a component progresses through our environments, it is important that the build does not change thus we ensure that each build is immutable.
-Once an _immutable build_ has been validated in our _lower_ (non-production) environments, we then deploy it to our _production_ environment where the change will be available to `Placeholder`  customers and end-users.
+Once an _immutable build_ has been validated in our _lower_ (non-production) environments, we then deploy it to our _production_ environment where the change will be available to `<Company Placeholder>`  customers and end-users.

 Changes to our infrastructure (database schema changes, storage buckets, load balances, DNS entries, etc.) are also described in our source code and deployed to our environments just like the applications.
 This architectural approach to managing infrastructure is referred to as _infrastructure as code_ and is a key requirement for fully automated deployments with minimal human touch.